 Name Your Video File

 The next step after uploading your video is creating the title.
 You must put your keywords in the title.
-For best results I’d put your main keywords first.
-So in this example I was targeting Qmee Review.
+For best results, I’d put your main keywords first.
+So in this example, I was targeting Qmee Review.
 So I put Qmee Review as the first words in the title.
 You can see an example below.

 This is by far the most important part of the Basic information you’ll fill out.
 My personal preference is to write 300-500 word description of what the video is about.
 I treat it as a mini blog post that I can mention my keywords in.
 You can see an example of my Qmee Review videos description below:

-The awesome thing about this is although I didn’t put “How Does Qmee Work” in my title, if you search that term on YouTube I actually am the 2nd highest ranked video!
+The awesome thing about this is although I didn’t put “How Does Qmee Work” in my title, if you search that term on YouTube I am the 2nd highest ranked video!

 The tags you input are pretty overrated, but you might as well fill them out with your keywords.
 I recommend 3-5 tags and to create your own tags.
-Do not use the recommended tags, because they are extremely broad.
+Do not use the suggested tags, because they are extremely broad.

 Although these aren’t very important, you might as well fill them out to make your video stand out.
 Make sure to add a location and fill out the advanced settings completely.
 Again this isn’t a huge thing, but it’s something most videos won’t have, so it’s an easy way to get a leg up on the competition.